krsriq/docs/content/collections/docs/quick-start-guide.md

 :::tip
 Statamic does its best to take a "start simple and add things as needed" approach to features and settings, in contrast to other platforms that take a "everything is included and rip out what you don't want" approach.

-This means that Statamic doesn't do everything right out the box, but is much simpler to customize how you want everything to work.
+This means that Statamic doesn't do everything right out of the box, but is much simpler to customize how you want everything to work.
 :::

 We'll review some of the important settings, but we only need to touch two of them to make a blog:

-- Enable Publish Dates (the subs-setting defaults are perfect)
+- Enable Publish Dates (the sub-setting defaults are perfect)
 - Set your route rule

 <figure>